ranfysvalle02/mdb-engine/README.md

 ## No Lock-In: The Graduation Path 🎓

-MDB_RUNTIME is an incubator, not a cage.
+MDB_ENGINE is an incubator, not a cage.
 Because all data is tagged with `app_id`, "graduating" an app to its own dedicated infrastructure is a simple database operation.

 **To export your app:**